DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 We should allow a user to specify the initial filter value.
 To do this, add the `defaultFilterValue` property to the plugin.
 The prefix is used by convention: all properties that specify default values in [uncontrolled mode](./controlled-and-uncontrolled-modes.md) should be prefixed with `default`.
 This tutorial does not cover the implementation of the controlled mode.

-When a user selects a value in the select box, the `defaultFilterValue` will be changed.
+When a user selects a value in the select box, the `defaultFilterValue` changes.
 Save it in the component's state as shown below.

 *file toolbar-filter-state.js:*
 ```jsx